brownman/better-sqlite3/STEPS/prepare_packed_package/README.md

 3. install the packed version and run it to check if dbstat is enabled
 - run `time npm i`
 - run `npm start`

+4. the product of this lesson is a .tgz archive file which we can use elsewhere.